s-e-r-g/segment-tree/README.md

 # segment-tree
-Experiments with a segment tree
+Experiments with a segment tree:
+- return sum of range for std::vector<int>